redewiedergabe/corpus/Documentation.md

 ## General remarks

-Folder: `data/main/tsv` (and other subfolders called `tsv`)
+Folder: subfolders called `tsv`

-Corpus metadata is available in the file `metadata.tsv`.
+Corpus metadata is available in the file `metadata.tsv` (or similar) in these subfolders.

 The corpus consists of UTF-8 coded files with the file ending "tsv" (tab-separated values).
 Each file contains a sample in a column-based format.
 The columns are separated by tabstops and each line corresponds to one token of the sample (Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de)).

 In addition to the annotations added by the project Redewiedergabe, the files also contain morpho-syntactic annotations produced by automatic tools that were not developed by the project Redewiedergabe.

-For a more detailed explanation of the annotation structure see [Annotation structure](annotation_structure.md).
+For a more detailed explanation of the annotation structure see [Annotation structure](#annotation-structure).

 ### References:
 * **CAB ("Cascaded Analysis Broker" for error-tolerant linguistic analysis)**: Jurish, B. Finite-state Canonicalization Techniques for Historical German.
 PhD thesis, Universität Potsdam, 2012 (defended 2011). `URN urn:nbn:de:kobv:517-opus-55789`.
 [Documentation](http://odo.dwds.de/~moocow/software/DTA-CAB)